gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/action_confirmation_note.md

 This note specifies the loop structurally, but does not yet define:

+### Representation
 - exact signal formats
+  (to be determined by the relay protocol between cortexLLM, TU+, action operator, and return traces)

 - exact choreography ID format
+  (likely an ordered, weighted, coupled motion-token train or train cluster)

-- exact motion-token sentence format
+- exact motion-token sequence format
+  (the structured enactable sequence passed downward to the action operator)

+### Translation
 - exact motor-activation encoding
+  (action-operator specific: robot, aircraft, drone swarm, etc.)

+- exact relay / translation protocol
+  (how consistency is preserved from symbolic context to predicted train to enacted motion and back again)

+### Evaluation
 - exact mismatch metric
+  (delta between predicted train structure and returned actual trace structure; mismatch should first reshape TU+/field weighting before triggering altered continuation)

 - exact coherence metric
+  (coherence among motion choreographies, and between motion choreographies and observation choreographies)

 - exact training or prompting regime

-Those belong later.
+  (how translation consistency is preserved up and down the stack across repeated loops)

 The present note exists to close the architectural hole, not to finalize implementation detail.